• Skip to primary navigation

 No, Norwegian Christmas markets can’t rival those in Germany and France.
 My parents live in Strasbourg and wow their Christmas markets (yes, plural) are incredible.
 But I still think our Norwegian Christmas markets are awfully charming!

 I’ve written about visiting the Oslo Christmas markets here, Christmas in Trondheim here, and Christmas in Tromsø here.
 And I suppose now that I’m living in Bergen I should write about Christmas in Bergen as well.
-Maybe I’ll go downtown and get some photos this week, because the Bergen Christmas market might be the most beautiful in all of Norway.
+In fact the only Christmas blog post I’ve written mentioning Bergen is about the worst places to spend Christmas in Norway.

 God jul!